Easy Patent Search: Everything You Need to Know

 A. No. A trademark is not the same thing as a patent.
 It is a word, symbol, or icon associated with a specific product or service.

 If you need help with an easy patent search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from renowned law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from renowned law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.